Sunday, June 24, 2018

 Baker's Corner: Spanakopita (Greek Spinach Pie)

-Calling all herb and cheese lovers.
-I have something supremely scrumptious for you today 😋
+Calling all herb and cheese lovers!
+I have something scrumptious for you today 😋

 Spanakopita is a traditional spinach pie containing cheese and herbs, enveloped by crispy, flaky filo pastry.
 It can be made either in large pan and cut into individual portions (pan-sized spanakopita) or rolled into individual triangular servings (spanakopitakia).

-Although it is commonly considered a side-dish, Spanakopita could very well take center stage in a Mediterranean-inspired dinner.
+Although it is commonly considered a side-dish, Spanakopita could very well take center stage in any Mediterranean-themed dinner.
 If you are going the vegetarian route, you could put together an assortment of dishes like pita bread, hummus, melitzanosalata, tzatziki, kalamata olives, feta cheese, vegetable sticks, salads (fattoush, tabbouleh or Greek couscous salad) and grape leaves stuffed with rice to represent a smorgasbord of the Mediterranean.
 Sounds fab right?
-On one occasion in the past, I've done something similar (minus the spanakopita) and now I am inspired to do it again with this savoury pie that is completely up my alley 😊
+On one occasion in the past, I've done something similar (minus the spanakopita) and now I am inspired to do it again with this savoury pie that is right up my street 😊

 Have at it you guys 😊